Three Theorems on Negami's Planar Cover Conjecture: Proof of Theorem

-\begin{lemma} The maximal length of a parallel sequence of $G$ \emph{(}that is, the maximal weight of an edge of $\oG$\emph{)} is $3$.
-Moreover, if two wheels $W$ and $W'$ are connected by a parallel sequence of length $3$, then their corresponding spheres $S$ and $S'$ project to the same sphericon of $K_{2,2,2}$ and have the same orientation; up to relabeling of the vertices of $K_{2,2,2}$, we have the labelling of vertices of $S$ and $S'$ as on the right in Figure~\ref{fig:threeseq}. \end{lemma}
+\begin{lemma} The following holds. \begin{enumerate}[label=\emph{(\alph*)},ref=\alph*] \item The maximal length of a parallel sequence of $G$ \emph{(}that is, the maximal weight of an edge of $\oG$\emph{)} is $3$.
+Moreover, if two wheels $W$ and $W'$ are connected by a parallel sequence of length $3$, then their corresponding spheres $S$ and $S'$ project to the same sphericon of $K_{2,2,2}$ and have the same orientation; up to relabeling of the vertices of $K_{2,2,2}$, we have the labelling of vertices of $S$ and $S'$ as in Figure~\ref{fig:threeseq}.

-\begin{proof} Any parallel sequence of length $3$, up to symmetries, has the form as on the right in Figure~\ref{fig:parseq}.
-We label the vertices of the spheres $S$ and $S'$ as on the left in Figure~\ref{fig:threeseq}.
-The $3$-cycle $(u_1,v_4,v_5)$ projects to a $3$-cycle in $K_{2,2,2}$, and without loss of generality we can take $u_1=-1, \, v_4=3, \, v_5=2$.
-We show that all the other label are then uniquely determined and are as on the right in Figure~\ref{fig:threeseq}.